jpartain89/Software-Install-Guides/docs/debian-ubuntu/index.rst

 ===============
-Ubuntu Specific
+Debian / Ubuntu
 ===============

-These guides are tested and used often by me on my personal Ubuntu 16.04 Server VM's.
+These guides are tested and used often by me on my personal Ubuntu 16.04 Server VM and Debian Stretch-based Raspberry Pi's.
 But, since Ubuntu is based off of Debian, it wouldn't take much to be able to use these as a more generalized guide for most Debian-based systems.

 I have this section broken down further into specific area's of interest: